-A mini-break in Haifa gave me the opportunity to try some of the wonderful local Arabic restaurants that the city has to offer.
-Those who are familiar with El Marsa in Akko will not be surprised that Chef Alaa Mussa has created a restaurant that combines local, seasonal and traditional Arabic food in a relaxed and trendy atmosphere in downtown Haifa.
+A mini-break in Haifa gave me the opportunity to try some of the wonderful local Arabic restaurants that the city has to offer, particularly Lux Haifa.
+Those who are familiar with El Marsa in Akko will not be surprised that Chef Alaa Musa has created a restaurant that combines local, seasonal and traditional Arabic food in a relaxed and trendy atmosphere in downtown Haifa.

 Chef Alaa grew up in Akko and worked for many years at a famous fish restaurant in the Old Town.
 Having gained experience at a number of restaurants around Israel, he moved to Sweden where he worked at three Michelin-starred restaurants and was exposed to innovative cooking techniques and molecular gastronomy.
 In 2012, he returned to Akko and opened El Marsa, in the Fisherman’s Wharf of Old Akko.
 In early 2018, Chef Alaa partnered with Ahmad Asadi to open Lux Haifa, offering Haifa residents a modern interpretation of authentic Arab food.

 The Focaccia Ya Yuma (NIS 16) was a delicious start to the meal.
 The warm bread was topped with fresh herbs and chili, accompanied by tahina and labaneh dips.
 It was hard not to demolish all the focaccia, as we knew there was so much more to come.

 Although the menu is not separated into starters and mains, we chose a few smaller dishes, to begin with, before moving on to some larger ones.